 Teachers start classes with warm-ups for a reason.
 A good warm-up helps get your muscles ready to move.
 So you’re less stiff and less prone to pulling or straining something, in addition.
 It’s also important to stay warm while you’re not dancing.
 If you decide to take a break and wait on the side.
 Make sure to cover up so you don’t catch a cold, your body as a dancer doesn’t need that.
 And do a quick warm-up before you go back on.

 Listen to your body as a dancer and give it a break

 Yes, I know that you want to push through pain and keep dancing.
 Injury or fatigue are clear signs that your body needs to rest or heal.
 Because If you dance on a sick/injured body.
 You’ll only be making it worse.
 Don’t be afraid to take a break.
 It’s not a setback, but an investment to come back even better.

 When dancing for a studio or team.
 It becomes easy to put the success of your group over your own well-being.
 But you have to be well in order to be able to give back at all.
 Sometimes, a dancer’s passion is so powerful that they will do anything to dance.
 Including ignoring their pain and sickness to keep dancing.
 However, they neglect the fact that one sickness or injury can end up bringing their dance career to a halt altogether.

-Don’t be afraid to see a doctor or physical therapist about recurring or frequent pain. your body as a dancer is very important.
+Don’t be afraid to see a doctor or physical therapist about recurring or frequent pain.
+Remember that too much dance can lead to burnout.
+Your body as a dancer is very important.
 Sitting out is better than having a serious sickness or injury to put you out for a long time.